 The computation of income per unit is based on the weighted-average number of participating securities, which includes our common units and certain equity-based awards outstanding during the applicable period.
 Basic income per unit is determined by dividing net income allocated to participating securities after deducting the amount distributed on Preferred Units, by the weighted-average number of participating securities outstanding during the period.
-Income attributable to unitholders is allocated to participating securities based on their respective shares of the distributions are allocated to all participating securities outstanding based on their respective ownership percentages.
+Income attributable to unitholders is allocated to participating securities based on their respective shares of the distributed and undistributed earnings for the period.
+To the extent cash distributions exceed net income attributable to unitholders for the period, the excess distributions are allocated to all participating securities outstanding based on their respective ownership percentages.